LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       protocols, and categories) share the same namespace.

    inheritance
-      An object inherits predicate directives and clauses from related entities.
-If an object extends other object, then we have a prototype-based inheritance.
-If an object specializes or instantiates another object we have a class-based inheritance.
+      An entity inherits predicate directives and clauses from related entities.
+In the particular case of objects, when an object extends other object, we have prototype-based inheritance.
+When an object specializes or instantiates another object, we have class-based inheritance.

    private inheritance
       All public and protected predicates are inherited as private